The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Introduction

-We also show that seemingly small changes in the properties of the scenario sometimes lead to major changes in the desired design of the KF, e.g., whether to use a KF or an Extended KF~\citep{nonlinear_estimation}.
-In certain cases, the design choices are easy to overlook (e.g., Cartesian vs. polar coordinates), and are not trivial to make even if noticed.
-As a result, it is impractical to manually choose or develop a variant of KF for every problem.
-Rather, we should assume that our model is sub-optimal, and leverage data to deal with the sub-optimality as robustly as possible.
+We further show that seemingly small changes in the properties of the scenario may lead to major changes in the desired design of the KF, e.g., whether to use a KF or an EKF.
+In certain cases, the design choices are easy to overlook (e.g., Cartesian vs. spherical coordinates), and are not trivial to make even if they are noticed.
+OKF is demonstrated to improve the robustness to such design decisions, by shrinking the performance gaps between different variants of the KF.

-\paragraph{How to use KF the right way:} We consider $Q$ and $R$ as model parameters that should be optimized with respect to the filtering errors -- rather than estimating the noise.
-While both noise estimation and errors optimization rely on exploitation of data, only the latter explicitly addresses the actual goal of solving the filtering problem.

-Many gradient-based optimization methods have been demonstrated effective in the field of machine learning, but applying them naively to the entries of $Q$ and $R$ may violate the symmetry and positive-definiteness (SPD) constraints of the covariance matrices.
-Indeed, even works that come as far as optimizing $Q$ and $R$ (instead of estimating the noise) usually apply limited optimization methods, e.g., grid-search~\citep{pose_estimation} or diagonal restriction of the covariance matrices~\citep{noise_cov_estimation,unsupervised_KF_tuning}.
-To address this issue, we use a parameterization based on Cholesky decomposition~\citep{cholesky}, which allows us to apply gradient-based optimization to SPD matrices.
-This method is computationally efficient compared to other general gradient-based methods for SPD optimization~\citep{matrix_exponentiated_gradient_updates,projected_GD}.

-We demonstrate that the optimization reduces the errors of KF consistently: over different variants of KF, over different scenarios of radar tracking, and even in the different domain of tracking from video.
-In most cases, the likelihood score of the tracker is improved as well, which is important for matching of observations to targets in the multi-target tracking problem.
-Furthermore, we show that optimization improves the robustness to design decisions, by shrinking the gaps between the performance of different variants of KF.
-We also demonstrate that optimization generalizes well under distributional shifts between train and test data, and in that sense does not overfit the train data more than noise estimation.

-As explained above, we \textit{extensively} justify the need to optimize KF in almost any practical problem, and suggest a simple solution that is effective, robust, computationally efficient, and relies on standard tools in supervised machine learning.
-As a result, we believe that in the scope of filtering problems with available ground-truth, {\bf the suggested optimization method is capable of becoming the new standard procedure for tuning of KF}.

-\paragraph{Unfair comparison:} Many learning algorithms have been suggested to address non-linearity in filtering problems, e.g., based on Recurrent Neural Networks (RNN).
-Such works often use a linear tool such as the KF as a baseline for comparison -- with tuning parameters being sometimes ignored \citep{ManeuveringTargetTracking2}, sometimes based on noise estimation \citep{navigation_using_RNN}, and sometimes optimized in a limited manner using trial-and-error \citep{learning_in_indoor_navigation} or grid-search \citep{pose_estimation}.
-Our findings imply that such a methodology yields over-optimistic conclusions, since the baseline is not optimized to the same level as the learning model.
-This may result in adoption of over-complicated algorithms with no actual added value.
-Instead, any learning algorithm should be compared to a baseline that is optimized using a similar method (e.g., gradient-descent with respect to the errors).